Who is Eligible to Appear on the Show?

 Just click CONTACT and write a message that includes your name and what topic you would like to speak about as a guest.

 Yes.
 Visual artists, dancers, musicians, actors, authors and other performing and non-performing artists are featured on Our Ventura TV.
-The series is also supportive of community theater, and a number of dramatic and comedic short plays are presented.
+The series is also supportive of community theater and story readings.
 Ideally, as an artist, there would be some community service activity that you can discuss as part of the interview portion of your show.
 Just click CONTACT to submit a query about being a guest artist on a show.

 Where are the Shows Recorded?